Orthopaedic Negligence Claims

 Orthopaedic surgery is any form of operation which involves your bones, muscles or joints.
 Common examples of orthopaedic surgery include; operating on bone fractures, joint replacement surgery or ligament reconstruction.
 Whilst the standard of care provided in hospitals around the UK is very high, mistakes do occasionally happen.

-If you have suffered as a result of an orthopaedic error you may be entitled to claim compensation.
+If you have suffered as a result of an orthopaedic error you may be entitled to make an orthopaedic negligence claim.
 TRUE Solicitors has a team of specialist lawyers whose experience and expertise can help you to obtain the maximum compensation in the shortest possible time.
+We handle all claims on a No Win, No Fee basis.

 Common examples of orthopaedic negligence include: